Page Content

 Special delivery

-When Akpala mentioned Ben's favorite meal — a burger with toppings on the side and a milkshake — to Dr. Ducharme-Smith, she took a step to build his trust, as well, making a trip to a nearby restaurant (a local favorite) over her lunch break to pick up the meal and deliver it to Ben.
+After Akpala mentioned Ben’s favorite meal — a burger with toppings on the side and a milkshake — Dr. Ducharme-Smith took steps to build his trust.
+During her lunch break, she visited a nearby restaurant, a local favorite, and delivered the meal to Ben.

-And while Dr. Ducharme-Smith and Akpala had hoped to have lunch with Ben that day, he was in no mood for company.
+Dr. Ducharme-Smith and Akpala had planned to have lunch with Ben, but he wasn’t in the mood for company.

 "He was curmudgeonly, so he ate by himself," Dr. Ducharme-Smith said.
 "Which was perfect because it was what he wanted.
 But he still knew someone was thinking of him and cared about him."

 That caring didn't end with the noontime delivery.
-Akpala worked with colleagues from Social Work and arranged for Ben to move into a group home when he was discharged.
+Akpala worked with Social Work colleagues to arrange Ben’s move to a group home after discharge.

 "In the past, he'd been sent right back to the streets when he left the hospital," she says.
 "Now, he's in a safe place.
 He has a room with a door.
 So we made progress. "